Simple and Practical Mental Health

 Since we have a massive number of articles, we have put a lot of thought and effort into our MENUS so that Members can quickly find the information that they are looking for.

-At the top of every page on the website, you will find two broad categories:
+At the top of every page on the website, you will find two tabs:

 1. MENUS.
-These are the Main Menus, and each of them has links to all our articles on that topic.
+These are the Main Menus, which are listed below, and each of them has links to all our articles on that topic.

 2. RESOURCES.
 These are other tools for clinicians.

-For example, if looking for our articles on Tardive dyskinesia, you would click the “Side Effects” MAIN MENU.
-Then, you would go to “Tardive dyskinesia”.
+For example, if looking for our articles on Tardive dyskinesia, you would click below on the link in red to the Main Menu called “Side Effects.”
+Then, on that page, you would scroll down (alphabetically) to “Tardive dyskinesia.”
 Lastly, you would click on “Tardive dyskinesia” to see all articles on that topic.

 Mental Disorders